NN-Project-2/Emotion-TTS-Emebddings/README.md

 ## Installation
 Clone the repository and install the required packages:

-``bash
 git clone https://github.com/yourusername/repo.git
 cd repo
 pip install -r requirements.txt

 ## 🏁 Conclusion
-The Dis-Vector model's zero-shot capabilities enable effective voice cloning and conversion across different languages, setting a new benchmark for high-quality, customizable voice synthesis.
-The results of our experiments, including detailed embeddings and synthesis outputs, are available in the accompanying Git repository.
+The emotion embedding database plays a crucial role in enhancing the emotional expressiveness of synthesized speech.
+By incorporating a diverse collection of audio recordings spanning multiple languages and emotional states, we have developed a comprehensive dataset that supports robust emotion embedding extraction.
+This dataset ensures that our models can accurately capture and convey a wide range of emotions across different languages.
+The inclusion of zero-shot emotion conversion capabilities in our TTS system further advances the flexibility of emotional expression in synthesized speech.
+By utilizing these emotion embeddings, the TTS system can generate speech with new emotional tones not seen during training, broadening its applicability.
+The synthesized emotional speech outputs can be evaluated using a classifier model, which is trained to assess the accuracy of emotional expression, ensuring that the speech aligns with the intended emotional state.
+The results and detailed embeddings are provided in the accompanying Git repository.

 For more details, please refer to the documentation in this repository!
 Happy experimenting! 🚀